-The requirements for admission are:
+T he requirements for admission are:

-- 1. B.A. or equivalent in the target language/literature, or in another appropriate discipline. - 2.
-Undergraduate Grade Point Average of 2.9 overall, and 3.25 in the proposed M.A. major subject. - 3.
-GRE General Test for all students.
+- 1) B A or equivalent in the target language/literature, or in another appropriate discipline - 2) Undergraduate Grade Point Average of 2.9 overall, and 3.25 in the proposed M.A. major subject. - 3) GRE General Test for all students.
 A minimum score of 1050 on the verbal/quantitative or verbal/analytical parts of the GRE is normally required.
-Low GRE scores could, however, be balanced by high grades and strong letters of recommendation. - 4.
-TOEFL for international students (550 minimum for admission to the program; 600 minimum for teaching assistantship). - 5.
-Three letters of recommendation. - 6.
-Application must submit a writing sample of at least 1000 words (this may be a paper written for an undergraduate class).
-In addition, candidates applying for a teaching assistantship will have a brief personal or telephone interview conducted in English and the target language.
+Low GRE scores could, however, be balanced by high grades and strong letters of recommendation. - 4) TOEFL for international students (550 minimum for admission to the program; 600 minimum for teaching assistantship). - 5) A letter of application written in the foreign language. - 6) An interview with at least one member of the Foreign Language Education Committee or delegate conducted at least partially in the target language. - 7) Three letters of recommendation.